ARTIST-Association/ARTIST/docs/tutorial_surface_reconstruction.rst

   :alt: Heliostat 2 Ideal Surface
   :align: center

-On the left side, we see the coordinates of the surface points, with the ``z`` coordinate highlighted by the color scale.
+The left side shows the coordinates of the surface points, with the ``z`` coordinate highlighted by the color scale.
-We see, that the heliostats are almost perfectly square (as we expect), and the changing ``z`` coordinate indicates that the facets are all canted (also as we expect).
+As expected, the heliostats appear almost perfectly square, and the variation in ``z`` indicates the canting of the facets.

-On The right side, we see the coordinates of the surface normals.
-Here, the color scale indicates the angle between the normal and the reference.
-As we can see, all angles are identical, indicating an ideal surface without any deformations.
+The right side shows the surface normals.
+The color scale indicates the angle between each normal and a reference direction.
+Because the surfaces are ideal, all normals have identical angles and no deformations are visible.

 However, this situation is not realistic.
-We can look at the bitmaps generated by these heliostats with ideal surface, and see that they do not match the target image at all:
+When we compare the simulated flux images produced by these ideal surfaces with the measured target images, we see that they do not match at all:

 .. figure:: ./images/flux_comparison_ideal_heliostat_group_1.png
   :width: 40%
   :alt: Ideal flux image comparison
   :align: center

-Whilst the general shape of these flux images is correct, the patterns internally within the image are not captured and it is clear that we have not modelled the surface correctly.
-Once we perform the surface reconstruction, the surfaces of both heliostats change, as shown below:
+Although the overall shape of the flux distribution is captured, the internal structure of the flux pattern is missing.
+This indicates that the real heliostat surfaces deviate from the ideal model.
+After performing surface reconstruction, the surfaces of both heliostats adapt to better match the measured data:

 .. figure:: ./images/2d_points_and_normals_reconstructed_heliostat_group_0_heliostat_1.png
   :width: 95%